DotCamp/ultimate-blocks-legacy/readme.txt

 * NEW: Link to Divider Feature in Table of content block.
 * NEW: Add gap option in Star Rating block.
+* NEW: Add all typography options in counter block.

 = 3.2.1 =